The Washington Post reports that Montgomery County Judge Brian G. Kim resigned after reports of a road rage incident circulated.

 Apparently, Judge Kim was accused of tailgating a woman – yes, it matters to me – because he was believing he’d been cut off.
-She reported to police that Judge Kim was “zooming up beside me, yelling through the windows and gesturing.”
+She reported to the police that Judge Kim was “zooming up beside me, yelling through the windows and gesturing.”
 She also said that the Honda reached about 70 mph and zoomed over to her lane, causing her to slam on her brakes to avoid a wreck.

 “We had serious concerns about Judge Kim’s demeanor with domestic-violence victims,” Laurie Duker of Court Watch Montgomery told the Post.
-Maryland State Senator Brian Frosh, a plaintiffs’ lawyer and member of the Executive Nominations Committee, said that Judge Kim would have likely faced a reconfirmation hearing when his ten year term came up in 2013.
+Maryland State Senator Brian Frosh, a plaintiffs’ lawyer and member of the Executive Nominations Committee, said that Judge Kim would have likely faced a reconfirmation hearing when his ten-year term came up in 2013.

 I’m not claiming that I have never lost my temper.
 Believe me.
 But the psychology of road rage perplexes me.
 It is not personal to me.
 No one has ever cut me off because of me.
 They cut people off all of the time.
 It was my turn.
 I get annoyed but I don’t take it personally enough to really get mad.
-I think some people who are in positions of power sometimes think it translates when they leave the office or, in this case, the bench.
+I think some people in positions of power sometimes think it translates when they leave the office or, in this case, the bench.
 “Do you know who I am?
 You would never do that if you knew who I was?”
 Hey, maybe this is true.
 But so what?
 Get over yourself already.